gordoste/d1_mini_wifi_psu/README.md

 + No use of serial ports.
 Therefore configuration and hotkeys related to this are removed.
 + A configuration parameter "port" can now be used to specify the port to listen on.
 The default is 23.

-## Configuring
+## Configuring the PSU

-There are 3 configuration parameters:
+There are 3 configuration parameters for the PSU firmware:

 + *ip* - the IP of the PC running the GUI.
 + *ssid* - the SSID of the WiFi network to connect to (overrides the hardcoded value)
 + *pass* - the password of the WiFi network to connect to (overrides the hardcoded value)

 To set these, connect to the PSU on port 23 and enter the parameter name followed by a space and then the desired value.
 The value will be saved to the flash filesystem so that it is restored after reboot.
+Make sure you avoid typos - if the PSU has no WiFi connection, you'll need to either change the hardcoded defaults by reprogramming, or erase the flash filesystem to force a fallback to the existing hardcoded defaults.
+Either way, you're connecting via USB or serial.
+Feel free to submit a pull request if you want to add a WiFi connection timeout that puts the PSU into AP mode.

 ## Feedback / Requests For Help